highbyte/dotnet-6502/doc/SCRIPTING.md

 `IScriptingEngineAdapter` covers the operations that differ per Lua engine: VM initialization, script compilation, coroutine creation and resume, yield-type detection, hook function caching, and hook invocation.

 `MoonSharpScriptingEngineAdapter` is the MoonSharp-specific implementation.
 It wraps each `.lua` file in a MoonSharp `Coroutine` (held in a `MoonSharpScriptHandle`).
 The Lua environment uses a soft-sandbox preset (`CoreModules.Preset_SoftSandbox | CoreModules.String | CoreModules.Math | CoreModules.Table`).
 The standard Lua `io` module is intentionally excluded; file I/O is provided instead through `LuaFileProxy`, a plain C# class backed by `System.IO` that enforces path confinement and write guards independently of any Lua library. `LuaFileProxy` is registered as a Lua `Table` of `DynValue.NewCallback` entries (the same pattern as the `emu` table) rather than as a MoonSharp `UserData` type, so that `file.list()` and `file.read_bytes()` can construct and return Lua `Table` objects directly.
 HTTP operations follow the same pattern: `LuaHttpProxy` holds a single `HttpClient` instance and is registered as the `http` Lua table; `http.download` routes through `LuaFileProxy.GetSafePath()` to ensure downloaded files stay within the file sandbox.

+The `store` Lua table is registered when `AllowStore: true`.
+The adapter resolves the backend from `ScriptingConfig.StoreBackend`: if set (browser/WASM sets it to a `DelegateScriptStore` wrapping `localStorage` JSInterop calls), that backend is used directly; otherwise a `FileSystemScriptStore` is created automatically from `ScriptDirectory + StoreSubDirectory`.
+Both implement `IScriptStore` (defined in `Highbyte.DotNet6502.Systems`). `FileSystemScriptStore` validates keys as plain filenames (no path traversal) and creates the store directory on first write. `DelegateScriptStore` is a thin wrapper over four Lua lambdas, making it easy to adapt any backend (localStorage, IndexedDB, in-memory, etc.) without adding a new implementation class.

 To support a different Lua engine, implement `IScriptingEngineAdapter` and a matching `AdapterScriptHandle` subclass, then pass the adapter to `new ScriptingEngine(adapter, config, loggerFactory)`.
 No changes to `IScriptingEngine`, `NoScriptingEngine`, or any host-app code are required.